 ABC7 presents the 8th annual Grand Park + The Music Center's 4th of July Block Party: Home Edition

-The popular celebration will be taking place online this year instead of at Grand Park.
+The popular July 4th celebration will be taking place online this year instead of at Grand Park in downtown L.A.

 4TH OF JULY